mike-yuhang-wu/mike-yuhang-wu.github.io/essays/coding-standard.md

 published: true
 labels:
   - Coding Standard
-  - JavaScript
+  - TypeScript
   - The C Programming Language
 ---

 ## Code written without coding standard

 The wrote my first few programs in Python with no awareness of coding standard.
-Although I have lost the code of these programs, I would show you how those code might look like in JavaScript.
+Although I have lost the code of these programs, I would show you how those code might look like in TypeScript.

 ```
-function a(b : number[]) {
+function a(b : number[]) : number {
   let d = 0;
   for (let i = 0; i < b.length; i++) {
     d += b[i];